adwardlee/adwardlee.github.io/_pages/about.md

 Hi there!
 I am now an Researcher at Shanghai AI Lab.
 Before joining Shanghai AI Lab, I was a Research Engineer at Machine Intelligence Technology Lab, DAMO Academy, Alibaba Group, under the guidance of [Rong Jin](https://scholar.google.com/citations?hl=zh-CN&user=CS5uNscAAAAJ) and [Ping Tan](https://pingtan.people.ust.hk/index.html).
 I have been engaged in AI research and development since 2019.
 I am fortunate to have gained industry experience at [Alibaba DAMO Academy](https://damo.alibaba.com/?language=en), [Tencent AI Lab](https://ailab.tencent.com/ailab/en/index/), and Baidu IDL.

-<span style="color: red; font-weight: bold;">NOTE:</span> We are hiring full-time Researcher and Engineer， motivated interns and joint-training PhD students.
-If you are enthusiastic about Safety AI and wish to join us, contact me at lilijun@pjlab.org.cn directly!
+<span style="color: red; font-weight: bold;">NOTE:</span> We are hiring full-time Researcher and Engineer, motivated interns and joint-training PhD students.
+If you are enthusiastic about Safe AI and wish to join us, contact me at lilijun@pjlab.org.cn directly!

 _If interested in collaboration or discussion, please email me._